What is Helicobacter pylori (H. pylori)?

 Bleeding when a blood vessel is worn away

 A hole or perforation in your stomach wall

 Blockage when the ulcer is in a spot that blocks food from leaving your stomach

 H. pylori can also lead to stomach cancer.

 What can I do to prevent H. pylori?

-Health experts don’t know for sure how the bacteria passes from person to person.
+Health experts don’t know for sure how the bacteria passe from person to person.
+But

 Washing your hands with soap and water.
 It is very important to do this after using

 Making sure all food you eat has been cleaned and cooked safely.

 Making sure that your drinking water is safe and clean.